 Mr. Peanut was installed on the Boardwalk in 2006.
 He was made of fiberglass and foam which made him vulnerable to rough handling.
 In 2007, he was repaired and moved to the Garden Pier Art Center where he was much less visible and could be locked up at night.
 In 2012, he was vandalized again and is being repaired.
 It's not clear when or where he will be installed after that.
 Mr. Peanut and Planters Peanuts have been part of Atlantic City history since the 1930s.
 For more, see this website.

 This bronze statue of Abraham Lincoln was installed here in front of the old Essex County Courthouse in 1911.
 It is officially known as "Seated Lincoln".
 The statue was created by Gutzon Borglum who is responsible for the reliefs of Mount Rushmore.
 My small dog, Gripper, sits in Lincoln's lap to give a sense of scale.
+A replica of this statue was installed in 2010 in Boise, ID.
 For more, see this website.

 This Pirate statue stands near the Two Mile Landing Crab House restaurant.